Evolution of languages: Europe

-The Italo-Celtic branch of the Indo-European languages split off in Central and Southern Europe, diverging into the Italic languages (which includes Latin and all subsequent Romance languages) and the Celtic languages.
 The Urnfield Culture that appeared around 1300 BCE is believed to be the first Proto-Celtic culture followed by the Hallstatt culture in Austria in 800 BC.
 Celtic languages spread throughout Central Europe, to central Anatolia, western Iberia, the British Isles and current day France, diverging into Lepontic, Gaulish, Galatian, Celtiberian and Gallaecian.

 Two Indo-European languages rose to particular prominence in ancient Europe and the surrounding Mediterranean region: Greek and Latin.
 The emergence of Greek began with Mycenaean Greek.
 The language and its associated literature and culture had a far reaching impact around the Mediterranean, including areas like southern Italy and the Nile Delta as well as other coastal areas with the establishment of Magna Graecia colonies.

 Old Latin is attested from only a few text fragments and inscriptions prior to 75 BCE.
 As the Roman Empire expanded, Vulgar Latin became a lingua franca for many of its subjects, while Classical Latin was used in upper-class, literary contexts along with Greek.
 The Golden Age of Latin literature spanned the 1st century BCE and 1st century CE, followed by the two century "Silver Age."
 The language continued in widespread administrative use through the post-classical period, although Greek superseded Latin in the Eastern Roman Empire.

 In some cases, languages are completely unattested and only inferred by modern historical linguists.
 Some Roman accounts suggest that a distinct Indo-European language known as Ancient Belgian was spoken by the Belgae prior to Roman conquest.

 During the period of Roman Britain most indigenous Britons continued to speak Brittonic, although British Vulgar Latin was spoken by some.
 Vulgar Latin was commonplace in many areas conquered by the Roman Empire.
 Proto-Romanian may have originated from forms of Latin spoken in the province of Dacia Traiana or may have been spoken further south and migrated into the language's current territory.

 The Migration Period reshuffled the extent of Germanic, Slavic and invading steppe peoples in Europe and the Near East.
 The almost entirely unattested Hunnic language was spoken by the invading Huns and used alongside Gothic in conquered areas according to Priscus.

 Speculated, but unknown European languages from the time period include Dardani, Phrygian and Pelasgian.
 Several unattested languages are known from Anatolia.
 The Trojan language—potentially the same as the Luwian language is entirely unattested.
 Isaurian language funerary inscriptions from the 5th century CE, Mysian or the Ancient Cappadocian language, which were largely replaced with Koine Greek.